heafnerj/mandi/README.md

-# mandi Version 3.0.0j
+# mandi Version 3.0.0m

-This is  the home of the  mandi  LaTeX package  for introductory physics.
+This is  the home of the  mandi  LaTeX  bundle  for introductory physics.
 TeX Live includes mandi but not necessarily the latest version, which can always be found here.